microsoft/vscode-docs/release-notes/latest.md

 ### Opt out for telemetry

-User's now have the option of optting out of usage telemetry, for more information <LINK TO THE DOCS>.
+User's now have the option of opting out of usage telemetry, for more information <LINK TO THE DOCS>.

 ### Item